-The Care Inspectorate Inspector Manager who acts as the Contact Manager for the local authority area receiving a Joint Inspection of Services for Children will contribute to key phases of the joint inspection.
-These include the provision of a "profile of performance" about care services operating within the area.
+The Care Inspectorate Inspector Manager who acts as the Contact Manager for the local authority area receiving a Joint Inspection of Services for Children will provide a "profile of performance" about care services operating within the area.

 Strategic Inspector with a link role with the Local Authority area being inspected.